antonioscalaunina/pyANTI-FASc/README.md

     cp k223d.x ~/miniconda3/envs/antifasc/bin/
     chmod +x ~/miniconda3/envs/antifasc/bin/

-Please note that if you are using a different conda distribution the folder of the environment might have a different name

-    sudo apt-get install gfortran

-Then for compiling:

-    cd pyANTIFASc/src/k223d
-    make
-    cp k223d.x ../../bin

 If everything worked you are now ready to have fun with pyANTIFASc (😉).
 Try and run the [Example1_Tohoku](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/Example1_Tohoku.md) to start!

 #### 2.1.2 Windows wsl